Jeannette Wilken - President

 Lynda and her husband Bob came to Hanover 33 years ago.
 They have loved their adopted community ever since.
 Lynda spend most of her years as an educator with the Bluewater Board of Education, and raising 3 kids.
 Now released from most deadlines and duties, she is free to enjoy skiing, travel, the family cottage and spending time in her children's homes!

-Helen Peppler - Second Vice President & Hospitality Co-Chair
+Helen Peppler - First Vice President & Hospitality Co-Chair

 Helen grew up in the former Bentinck Township, now part of West Grey on the Hastie family farm settled in 1854.
 She has just retired from Bruce Power after being on site for 29 years, but prior to that worked in Hanover at New Life Mills and at two Accounting firms.